Refrigerator Buying Guide: How To Choose A Fridge In Singapore

 Side By Side

-As a result, you have more vertical storage space for frozen food (read: not ideal for frozen pizza enthusiasts).
+As a result, you have more vertical storage space for frozen food.
 This makes organising and finding frozen produce a lot easier as well.
 Side by side units are usually feature-rich and come with options like water or ice dispensers.
 And while they’re a tad more expensive than the above two, they look almost as good as a French door fridge without the same price tag.

 French door or multi-door (as they are more commonly known in Asia) models usually come with a bottom freezer (some options open like a drawer), and half-width doors for the refrigerator section.
-This is every refrigerator salesperson’s go-to unit as its the most visually impressive and feature rich option available on the market.
-Just take a look at the gorgeous GF-X9052GR from LG’s Signature series:
+This is every refrigerator salesperson’s go-to unit as its the most visually impressive and feature-rich option available on the market.

 Because the entire fridge section is waist-to-eye level, everything from fruits and vegetables, to drinks like soda and milk are all easily accessible.